cncf/tag-security/assessments/guide/joint-readme-template.md

 *
 *

-Tracking issue: *link to issue for evaluation*
+Tracking issue: *link to issue for review*